 - The start-up notification must include the state whose laws govern the foreign trader, central administration, or main establishment if the merchant is a foreign trader launching a branch and these locations are outside the EEA;

-You are required to provide this information in the branch’s startup-notification.
-So, if you need any further information to open a branch in Finland, our skilled agents can provide you with detailed assistance in this regard.
+You are required to provide this information in the branch’s startup notification in 2024.
+The process of notifying the Finnish Trade Register of your intent to establish a branch in Finland is relatively straightforward.
+If you need any further information to open a branch in Finland, our skilled agents can provide you with detailed assistance in this regard.

 Documents to be enclosed with startup-notification